Gluten Free Lemon Bars with Almond Flour

 One of those few baked goods that can truly be as reliably good as its glutinous cousins.
 Almond meal yields a perfectly acceptable shortbread crust with a flavor that pairs well with lemon.
-The lemon layer takes a little more care and attention without flour, but yields a richer color and a silkier texture.
+The lemon layer takes a little more care and attention without flour, but yields a richer color, a silkier texture, and an all around superior product.

 What you will need